Mackie ProFX: 2-Channel Professional Analog Mixer with USB

 Maonocaster

-Maonocaster mixers could be an alternative to Mackie ProFX mixers
+Maonocaster may be a suitable alternative to Mackie ProFX mixers

 Maonocaster’s digital mixers are in a similar price range to the Mackie ProFX series.
 Both the E2 and Lite models come with sound pads for pre-recorded sound bites.
 There are also a few built-in FX buttons.